 Finally, I can’t forget to mention our favorite place for breakfast in Gatlinburg, which is Crockett’s Breakfast Camp.
 We ate here for breakfast on Thursday morning and Friday before we left town.
 Their portions are consistently HUGE!
 Did I also mention they are very affordable with fast and friendly service to go along with their high-quality breakfast dishes—or should I say…skillets, which they actually serve there.

 I am going to end this post by saying that this was another lovely trip to Gatlinburg and the mountains of East Tennessee.
 I don’t think we could’ve asked for better weather for the three days we stayed there—80 degrees and sunny every day!
-If this sounds like something you want to experience for yourself, check out MobileBrochure to help plan your vacation to the Smokies.
+If this sounds like something you want to experience for yourself, check out MobileBrochure to find more places to visit in Gatlinburg.

 Content on this page is subject to change.
 Please contact the locations mentioned to see if promotions, hours, pricing, etc. are still valid.